 - Version Control – controlling access to artefacts and maintaining a history of changes to each artefact.

-- Release Management – focus on the delivery of software, products and services outside of the departments and teams responsible for development
+- Release Management – focus on the delivery of software, products and services outside of the departments and teams responsible for the development